-Located in Western Australia, a proven and established mining province with a stable political environment, the Ajana graphite project is adjacent to the North West Coast Highway and 130km north of Geraldton.

-The prospective ground on the 97km^2 of tenement E66/89 contains extensive areas of graphite schist mineralization within a Proterozoic gneissic geology.
-The Ajana area is dominated by the Proterozoic gneiss with conformable lenses of meta-sediment, pelitic gneiss, meta-quartzite, mafic gneiss and graphitic schist known as the Northampton Metamorphic Complex.
-This gneissic geological environment, typically hosts high grade graphite deposits in Western Australia and graphite deposits worldwide.
+The Ajana Project is located in Northampton, Western Australia, a proven and established mining province for zinc, lead and silver.
+The Ajana Project is adjacent to the North West Coast Highway and 130km north of Geraldton.
+The prospective ground on the 222km2 of tenements E66/89, E66/94 and E66/100 (under application) contain extensive areas of graphitic schist mineralization.
+The Ajana area is dominated by the Proterozoic gneiss with conformable lenses of meta-sediment, pelitic gneiss, meta-quartzite, mafic gneiss and graphitic schist known as the Northampton Metamorphic Complex, which typically hosts high-grade graphite deposits in Western Australia and graphite deposits worldwide.